Richard Hunt (sculptor): Exhibitions

 From October 2022 to February 2023, fifty metal sculptures were exhibited within KANEKO's 8,000 square-foot gallery space in Omaha, Nebraska.
 The survey exhibition focused on works created after 1970, when Hunt started to increasingly concentrate on large-scale sculpture and public art commissions.
-The sculpture, Planar and Tubular (2012-2020) was also on display at Omaha’s River Front public park during the exhibition.
-The concept of monumentality in Hunt’s work extends beyond the tangible size of his sculpture and exemplifies the major impact of Hunt's subject matter and broad range of influences that connect the histories of art, modern urban life, and the African American experience.
+The sculpture, Planar and Tubular (2012–2020) was also on display at Omaha's River Front public park during the exhibition.
+The concept of monumentality in Hunt's work extends beyond the tangible size of his sculpture and exemplifies the major impact of Hunt's subject matter and broad range of influences that connect the histories of art, modern urban life, and the African American experience.
 The exhibition featured a major exhibition catalogue by the same title, Richard Hunt: Monumental.

 In November 2023, White Cube announced representation of Richard Hunt and an exhibition of his work at their New York gallery.

 Richard Hunt's major exhibition at White Cube New York in the spring of 2024, focused on the formative period of 1955 through 1969, when he established himself as a leading American artist.
-The exhibition was a triumphant presentation of Hunt’s work in New York City.
+The exhibition was a triumphant presentation of Hunt's work in New York City.

-Critic Jessica Holmes notes Hunt’s expanding legacy in a review in Brooklyn Rail, “Sculptures that easily could be conversant with the likes of Alexander Calder, Anthony Caro, or David Smith were perhaps overlooked the first time around because Hunt was Black, and the art world has long bypassed equally talented artists of color who were always there, working among their better-known white peers.
+Critic Jessica Holmes notes Hunt's expanding legacy in a review in Brooklyn Rail, “Sculptures that easily could be conversant with the likes of Alexander Calder, Anthony Caro, or David Smith were perhaps overlooked the first time around because Hunt was Black, and the art world has long bypassed equally talented artists of color who were always there, working among their better-known white peers.
 Early Masterworks offers the beginnings of a corrective to this myopic oversight.”

-In addition to his more familiar work as a sculptor, the Madison Museum of Contemporary Art’s 2024-2025 exhibition, Line to Form: Richard Hunt’s Prints and Sculpture features a wide selection of Hunt’s prints from the 1970s.
+In addition to his more familiar work as a sculptor, the Madison Museum of Contemporary Art's 2024-2025 exhibition, Line to Form: Richard Hunt’s Prints and Sculpture features a wide selection of Hunt's prints from the 1970s.

 On view through March 2, 2025 at the Amon Carter Museum of American Art in Fort Worth, Texas, Richard Hunt: From Paper to Metal features a series of prints Hunt created at the Tamarind Lithography Workshop in 1965.
-Twenty-five prints from the museum’s collection are shown together with Hunt’s large chromed steel sculpture, Natural Form (1968).
-The pairing shows how Hunt’s two-dimensional and three-dimensional work share a unique aesthetic dialogue of organic forms, scale, and open space.
+Twenty-five prints from the museum's collection are shown together with Hunt's large chromed steel sculpture, Natural Form (1968).
+The pairing shows how Hunt's two-dimensional and three-dimensional work share a unique aesthetic dialogue of organic forms, scale, and open space.

 In the fall of 2024, an extensive survey exhibition, curated by Ross Stanton Jordan, was mounted at the Abraham Lincoln Presidential Library and Museum in Springfield, Illinois. “'We never intended for this to be a legacy show,' said Lance Tawzer, director of exhibits and shows" there.
 The idea had come in 2019 and the museum had hoped to open it in Hunt's lifetime.
-In July of 2025, it moved to the Loyola University Museum of Art.
+In July 2025, it moved to the Loyola University Museum of Art.